remorses/s3-filepond-uploads-container/README.md

 # Upload you file to S3 using filepond and a docker container

+Container that receives uploads at path `/upload` and upload the files in an s3 bucket.
+Can be used with (`filepond`)[https://pqina.nl/filepond/] using the container url.

 To see an example add the required env vars `ACCESS_KEY_ID` `SECRET_ACCESS_KEY` in an `.env` file and run in different terminal tabs
 `docker compose up --build`
 `cd client && yarn && yarn dev`